ngs-docs/angus/quality-and-trimming.md

 * [ERR458493_fastqc.html](http://htmlpreview.github.com/?https://github.com/ngs-docs/angus/blob/2018/_static/ERR458493_fastqc.html)
 * [ERR458500_fastqc.html](http://htmlpreview.github.com/?https://github.com/ngs-docs/angus/blob/2018/_static/ERR458500_fastqc.html)

 These files contain a lot of information!
-Depending on your application, some information is more helpful than other.
-For example, for an RNA-seq example, failing duplication levels isn't necessarily a problem -- we expect to have duplicated sequences given that some transcripts are very abundant.
+Depending on your application, some of these modules are more helpful than others.
+For example, for RNA-seq data, failing duplication levels aren't necessarily a problem -- we expect to have duplicated sequences given that some transcripts are very abundant.

 Questions: